To read data from or write data to a storage device, such as a computer or server.

 A file containing data representing a two-dimensional scene, in other words, a picture.
 Images are taken from the real world, for example, via a digital camera, or they may be generated by computer using graphics software.

-Email messages or other data routed into your network.
+Email messages or other data routed

 IntelliScan is a Trend Micro scanning technology that examines file headers using true file type recognition, and scans only file types known to potentially harbor malicious code.
 True file type recognition helps identify malicious code that can be disguised by a harmless extension name.